 Nagyz Muhammed is an ethnic Kazakh Chinese citizen who worked as a writer in Altay's State Intangible Cultural Heritage Office, Xinjiang Uyghur Autonomous Region (Xinjiang) in northwestern China.
-He is also a member of the Xinjiang Writers Association.
-He published two books which are collections of poetry.
+He is also a member of the Xinjiang Writers Association who has published two collections of poetry.
 His family relocated to Kazakhstan in 2012 for better education opportunities.
 Since then, he has travelled to Kazakhstan multiple times to visit his family.